axsh/openvnet/docs/InstallGuide.md

 lxc.autodev = 0
 ```

-Make sure that the IPv4 address and MAC address are the same as what you specify when you create interface
+Make sure that the IPv4 address and MAC address are the same as what you specify when you create the interface database records.
-database records.

 Launch the LXC guests then enslave the tap interfaces to the datapath.